 - Intensity-modulated radiation therapy (IMRT), a very precise form of radiation therapy.
 Radiation beams of different intensities are aimed at the tumor from multiple angles to kill cancer cells while sparing nearby healthy tissue.
 We have found that varying the dose of IMRT in different areas of the tumor reduces side effects in some younger patients.

 - Proton therapy.
 This is an option for some children with rhabdomyosarcoma in certain areas, such as the eye or brain.
 Very narrow intense beams of protons are directed to the tumor but stop once they get there, killing cancer cells without affecting nearby healthy tissues.
 Your doctor will let you know if this is an option for your child.

-Often we’ll do a PET scan after chemotherapy and radiation to see how the tumor responded to the treatments.
-MSK led a study that showed that this practice can help predict the chance that the rhabdomyosarcoma will be permanently controlled by chemotherapy and radiation therapy.
+After treatment, we perform an imaging test called a PET scan.
+This allows your child’s doctors to see how well the tumor responded to therapy.
+MSK Kids led a study that showed that this practice can help predict if rhabdomyosarcoma will be permanently controlled by chemotherapy and radiation therapy.

 What if my child’s tumor comes back?